department-of-veterans-affairs/va.gov-team/teams/vsa/teams/sitewide-content/charter.md

 Consistently deliver a satisfying, reliable, and secure online experience.

 ### Team mission statement:
-To give Veterans and their family members the clear, accurate, and consistent information they need to understand, access, and manage their VA benefits and services.
-And to provide this information in a compassionate voice of the trusted authority for Veteran information.
+To build trust by giving all Veterans and their family members the information they need to understand, access, and manage their VA benefits and services in one VA.gov voice.

+We ensure that the content and voice of VA.gov is:
+- Clear
+- Accurate
+- Consistent
+- Compassionate
+- Authoritative

 ### Product portfolio:
 Global unauthenticated content (including homepage, tool pages, benefit hubs, resources & support, and other unauthenticated content)